 That said, there is another possibility you should probably consider.
 There's a chance that your son's negative attitude could be explained in terms of physical and biological factors.
 There is a psychiatric condition called dysthymia, which is actually a long-term, low-grade depression.
 It's often characterized by a low energy level, a lack of interest in life, and even a chronic negative outlook.

 If depression runs in your family, or if you suspect that your son's problems may have some connection with dysthymia, we recommend that you have him screened by a qualified child psychologist or child psychiatrist.
 Depression and dysthymia are often easily treated with medication or psychotherapy.
 In fact, research suggests that a combination of the two treatments often produces the best results.
 Focus on the Family's Counseling staff can provide you with a list of referrals to professional therapists practicing in your local area.
 They'd also be happy to discuss your situation with you at greater length over the phone.
-If this option appeals to you, feel free to give them a call at this number.
+If this option appeals to you, give our counselors a call.

 In this iQuestions video from Focus on the Family, Gary Smalley explains how changing your beliefs can help you stop criticizing loved ones and complaining about life.